Practicalities Where to go

 To get there: Temple or Blackfriars tube stations are very close, or you can walk across Millennium or Blackfriars bridges (closed to traffic).
 If the river bus works for you then the Blackfriars stop is perfectly placed.

-To make a day of itWatch the outward procession, visit both Show Zones and see the Lord Mayor return to Mansion House.
+To make a day of itWatch the outward procession, get some lunch and see the Lord Mayor return to Mansion House.

-The pomp and pageantry peaks when the Lord Mayor returns to Mansion House at about 2.30, with much presenting of arms and saluting of guards, then it's all over and you are perfectly placed to visit the art installations and musical performances of the Bloomberg Festival Zone.
-The truly hardy can then walk over the river to the South Bank and find lots more to do.
+The pomp and pageantry peaks when the Lord Mayor returns to Mansion House at about 2.30, with much presenting of arms and saluting of guards, then it's all over.

 To get there: Bank, St Pauls or Mansion House.